leviwp48/Flicks/README.md

-# *Flicks2*
+# *Flicks*

-**Flicks2** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 ## App Features